jojo-konodioda/PPFuzzer/README.md

 - The <font color=blue>vul_scenarios</font> directory contains the point cloud files of scenarios that trigger misbehaviors of path planners.

+- The <font color=blue>parameters</font> directory contains the parameters setting of path planners.

 ## Setup

 - Install `Ego-Planner` following the official instructions and make sure it is installed in your home directory: